blaxtonj/BuildingChamps-Public/README.md

 The core project resides in a private repository due to proprietary business logic and payment-related integrations.
 This public version focuses on architectural decisions, user flow design, and the engineering challenges involved in building a reliable scheduling and purchasing system

+## Project Status

+This project is currently functionally complete, but not deployed to production due to external client dependencies.

+Final deployment requires confirmation from the client to proceed with Google Workspace domain-wide authorization, which is needed to support scheduling and calendar integrations.

+While development is complete from an engineering standpoint—including core scheduling logic, purchasing flows, and state management—the project remains on hold pending client approval and communication.